joshbickett/joshbickett/README.md

 ### Hi there 👋

-Welcome!
 I am a software engineer at [HyperWrite](https://hyperwriteai.com), where we are building LLM-based writing tools.
 In addition, we've explored the automation of web tasks with an [AI agents](https://venturebeat.com/ai/hyperwrite-unveils-breakthrough-ai-agent-that-can-surf-the-web-like-a-human/).

 On the side, I am exploring Visual Language Models (VLMs) capabilities [operating computers](https://venturebeat.com/ai/the-self-operating-computer-emerges/) and [playing games](https://www.youtube.com/watch?v=9Znt4dMAB7U).